 Students in this course examine the role of health law and policy in the healthcare system.
 Students explore concepts and principles of law, public health, health law, health policy, finance, legal control, and risk management, as well as their application to the healthcare environment through the lens of the professional discipline.
 Students evaluate the impact of health law and policy and multicultural, socioeconomic, and political factors on access disparities.
 Students examine ways to articulate the needs of individuals, communities, and vulnerable populations to consumers, health system officials, and government officials.
 Students also focus on the opportunities for key stakeholders, including healthcare professionals, to shape health laws and policies.

 Healthcare quality is one of the important drivers of reform in the U.S. healthcare system.
 This course introduces students to the foundational principles and techniques of quality management.
 The course explains the central components and importance of quality, and the tools and techniques to continuously measure, assess, improve and transform the healthcare system.
-Key topics in quality management include: regulatory mandates and accreditation standards, performance measurement and improvement, methods for redesign of healthcare processes, patient safety and reduction of medical error initiatives, and the role of technology.
+Key topics in quality management include: regulatory mandates and accreditation standards, performance measurement and improvement, methods for redesign of healthcare processes, patient safety and strategies to reduce healthcare errors, and the role of information management systems and technology in healthcare.

 For those who do not meet the minimum requirements, the following courses may be required: